Java-Archive/vaadin-dev-environment/README.md

     privileged: true
 ````

 ### Portainer - The Docker UI
 With Portainer, you will get a nice and clear UI to manage your Docker environment.
-During the firat login , you will be able to define the admin user.
+During the first login , you will be able to define the admin user.
 Here in my example I am using username: **admin** with the super-secure password **12345678**

 Portainer will give you a lot of information about the docker - host, the images, containers and so on.